Harmontown/harmontown.github.io/docs/_episodes/173/index.md

 title:                "While in Stealth Mode Press ‘X&#39; to Kiss Your Wife"
 image:                "episode-placeholder.jpg"
 description: >
   Erin is out of the country and Harmon is playing a lot of video games and has strong opinions on them.
 Ryan Ridley comptrolls and the guys from Before You Were Funny make Harmon read one of his earliest short stories.
-Watch the video at harmontown.com/...
+Watch the video at harmontown.com/live!
+Become a member!
 showDate:
 releaseDate:          "2015-08-12 07:30:00Z"
 duration:             "02:07:29"